Skip to main content

 6-4.
 Third Party Payment Requirements

 a.
-Use of Third- Party Payment Processors: In no instance are Cardholders (CHs) authorized to establish an account when using a third-party payment processor, as doing so could require acceptance of or agreement to terms and conditions or result in commitment of funds that have not been legally allocated for purchases.
+Use of Third-Party Payment Processors.
+In no instance are CHs authorized to establish an account when using a third-party payment processor, as doing so could require acceptance of or agreement to terms and conditions or result in commitment of funds that have not been legally allocated for purchases.
 Transactions using third-party payment processors are considered high risk, as all available transaction data may not be completely passed to the issuing bank (which can adversely affect reporting, reconciliation, and oversight, including data mining (detection of improper card use)), and may adversely affect transaction dispute terms and processes, among other considerations.
+When selecting merchants to fulfill requirements, CHs will use the following procedures:

 1) Minimize use of third-party payment processors to the maximum extent practicable.